-103. Guatemala made the following voluntary pledges and commitments:

-Redesign the human rights institutional system of Guatemala.

-- 104. Continue with its policy agenda to strengthen the specialized justice system to protect women. - 105.
-Develop policies and programmes to prevent armed violence in order to reduce violent deaths, with particular attention to Juvenile. - 106.
-Develop a programme of protection for journalists. - 107.
-Continue with its permanent system to follow-up the recommendations, which was created by the Presidential Human Rights Commission, and includes the participation of the Civil Society and will permit to submit a mid-term report on the progress made to implement the received recommendations.
+- 102. Guatemala made the following voluntary pledges and commitments: - Redesign the human rights institutional system of Guatemala. - Continue with its policy agenda to strengthen the specialized justice system to protect women. - Develop policies and programmes to prevent armed violence in order to reduce violent deaths, with particular attention to Juvenile. - Develop a programme of protection for journalists. - Continue with its permanent system to follow-up the recommendations, which were created by the Presidential Human Rights Commission, and includes the participation of the Civil Society and will permit to submit a mid-term report on the progress made to implement the received recommendations.